the-illarionov/the-supersonic-plugin-for-scroll-based-animation/.github/README.md

 Check [types declarations](https://the-illarionov.com/the-supersonic-plugin-for-scroll-based-animation/types) to see all of the configuration options.

 The Plugin consists of 3 classes:
-1. `TheSupersonicPlugin`, which is act like main entry point.
+1. `TheSupersonicPlugin`, which acts like main entry point.
 2. `Driver`, which calculates it's progress from 0 to 1 according to current scroll and position of `start` and `end` elements.
 3. `Animation`, which is responsible for storing and setting CSS Animation `currentTime` property.